18LEDs/concourse/vector-test/README.md

     OP2 --> DD
 ```

 All logs, metrics and traces are sent from the Datadog Agents to the central VIP.
-Vector can either forward events directly to the Observability Pipeline workers or send them straight to other sinks such as Datadog, Elasticsearch or Splunk depending on VRL routing rules.
+Vector can either forward events to the externally managed Observability Pipeline workers or send them straight to other sinks such as Datadog, Elasticsearch or Splunk depending on VRL routing rules.